 Chatbots, recommendations, marketing copy, knowledge base.
 Wrong outputs become brand damage and misinformation that customers screenshot.
 Output sampling, factuality guardrails, an escalation path on flagged outputs.
 The complaint rate attributable to AI content is the metric that matters.

 Hiring screening, underwriting, fraud detection, medical triage.
+EU AI Act Annex III covers all eight of these categories: employment, credit scoring, essential services, education, law enforcement, biometrics, migration, and justice.[4]
 Outputs touch individual rights and access to services.
 Disparate impact analysis across protected groups.
 Explainability documented per decision type.
 Human review required on adverse decisions.
 Audit trail of every input, output, and override.

 Trading, infrastructure scaling, real-time safety systems, autonomous vehicles.
 Errors are immediate and often irreversible.
 Formal safety case.
 Continuous monitoring with automatic circuit breakers.
 A kill switch that has been tested, not just written down.
 Quarterly red-team against the autonomous loop itself.